TiroTypeworks/Nutso/README.md

 The initial release consists of the Nutso `.ttf` compiled font file and the `.vtp` Microsoft VOLT OTL source file.
 The latter is a plain text representation of the VOLT project, which can be imported and merged with the font file in the VOLT tool.

+#### Update, 21 February 2014

+[AFDKO .fea code](http://www.adobe.com/devnet/opentype/afdko/topic_feature_file_syntax.html) and a CFF OT font contributed by Miguel Sousa added.
+The .fea code provides a different tool path and can be utilised directly in AFDKO or in third party tools that make use of that library.

 — John Hudson